MatildaDamman/COMP3710_A3/recognition/ISIC_Siamese_47057111/README.md

 2. Dataset Bias
   - Model trained exclusively on ISIC 2020 dermoscopic images
-  - May not generalize to different imaging conditions, camera systems, or patient populations
+  - May not generalise to different imaging conditions, camera systems, or patient populations
   - Recommendation: Validate on institution-specific data before clinical deployment

 3. Computational Requirements
   - Inference requires GPU for reasonable speed (~50ms per pair on RTX 3090)
-  - Not optimized for edge deployment or mobile devices
+  - Not optimised for edge deployment or mobile devices
-  - Alternative: Consider model quantization or distillation for deployment
+  - Alternative: Consider model quantisation or distillation for deployment

 4. Pair-Based Inference Dependency
   - Classification requires comparison with reference images